Federated Cycling (FedCy): Semi-supervised Federated Learning of Surgical Phases: Datasets

 \subsubsection{The MultiChole2022 phase annotation protocol}

 Surgical workflows may differ across hospitals, and hence annotation protocols designed for videos from a specific hospital might not generalize well to videos from another center.
-For instance, the protocol used to annotate Cholec80 made large use of instrument presence to define the end of a phase corresponding to the beginning of the next, assuming a consistent use of instruments and a fixed order of phases across procedures performed in the same surgical department.
-These assumptions do not hold when annotating a multicenter dataset as the order of phases and instrument usage is more likely to vary across hospitals.
+For instance, the protocol used to annotate Cholec80 made large use of instrument presence to define the boundaries of a phase, assuming a consistent use of instruments and sequence of phases across procedures.
+However, this is more likely to vary across hospitals.
 In addition, some phases might be performed differently across hospitals.
 Fig. \ref{fig:hook} illustrates the case of \textit{Gallbladder Extraction}.
-In some hospitals, the gallbladder is extracted through the same trocar used to insert the endoscopic camera whereas in other hospitals a lateral trocar is used.
+In some hospitals, the gallbladder is extracted through the same trocar used to insert the endoscopic camera whereas in others a lateral trocar is used.
 Consequently, in the first case, the gallbladder extraction phase largely takes place out-of-sight whereas in the second strong visual cues can be defined that consistently mark the beginning of this phase.
-With these considerations in mind and a focus on capturing surgical semantics, we designed a new, robust annotation protocol, the MultiChole22 protocol.
-Using this protocol, we annotated all the 180 MultiChole22 videos.
-Detailed specifications of this protocol are available in the supplementary material.
+Given these considerations, we designed a new protocol in order to annotate the diverse 180 MultiChole22 videos.
+In brief, the primary differences between the MultiCholec22 protocol and the protocol used in \cite{twinanda2016endonet} are: (1) Procedures are segmented into 6 phases rather than 7, excluding the Gallbladder Extraction phase for the aforementioned reasons; (2) Starting signals that mark the beginning of each phase are defined to focus more on actions rather than instrument usage to account for workflow variability.